SDK. Shared library.

 int afwrt_unprotect_mac_addr(const char *mac_addr);

 Remove rule to route traffic from specified MAC address via VPN.
-Returns 0 on success, -1 on error.

-mac_addr - MAC address to unprotect
+mac_addr - MAC address to unprotect.

 Does not work with wireguard (see Wireguard traffic routing)

-int afwrt_protect_iface(const char *iface, const char *country);
+int afwrt_protect_iface(const char *iface, const char *location);

-iface - interface to protect
+• iface - interface to protect;

 Does not work with wireguard (see Wireguard traffic routing)